xtanaa001/academic-kickstart/content/research/research.md

   icon = "subscript"
   icon_pack = "fas"
   name = "Algorithms"
-  description = "I develop online/distributed algorithms for optimization of networks in the face of dynamics."
+  description = "I develop **online/distributed algorithms** for networked environments with multiple agents."

 # for optimization and machine learning problems
 # for efficient decision making in the face of dynamics and uncertain future information